alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

 * `p.216` Is the Support benefit of the horse really meant to result in the same damage regardless of whether you use a Jousting weapon or not?
 * `p.217`: The Ambusher animal companion specialization grants the animal companion a +2 bonus to some initiative rolls.
   Animal companions don't get their own initiative.
+* `p.220-231`: Archetype feats that grant a focus pool seem to only give a Refocus activity if you don't already have a focus pool.
+  It doesn't make sense that a multiclassed Sorcerer can regain focus through their blood if they started as a barbarian but not as a bard.
 * `p.225`: **Druid Dedication** comes with only the chosen druidic order's anathema.
   The anathema of all druids—using metal armour, despoiling nature and teaching Druidic—is unaccounted for.
 * `p.230`: **Sorcerer Dedication** grants a repertoire with two cantrips from the spell list associated with the bloodline.